 That means that while wide-angle lenses are awesome for many landscapes, sometimes the situation calls for something different.

-Let's explore a few options and discuss why they are considered the best lenses for landscape photography.
+Let's explore a few options for the best lens for landscape photography and discuss why they are considered the best.

 Depending on your camera system, wide-angle lenses are usually 35mm or less (for full frame cameras) and 24mm or less (for crop sensor cameras).

 Shooting landscapes with a wide-angle lens has its advantages and disadvantages.